gosub-com/Zurfur/README.md

 stack and lack of write barriers.

 Thanks to [Lobster](https://aardappel.github.io/lobster/memory_management.html)
-and the single threaded nature of Javascript, I have decided to go with reference counting.
+and the single threaded nature of JavaScript, I have decided to go with reference counting.
 In a single threaded environment, it's fast, efficient, and most count adjustments can be removed at compile time.
 With reference counting, you avoid the long pauses, get deterministic finalization, and